tav/gitfund/mvp/app/page/gitfund.md

 * **Exclusively for Open Source**

-  GitFund is being built specifically for the open source community, e.g. deep integration with GitHub, syntax highlighting within Markdown, [embedding asciicasts][asciicasts], &c.
+  GitFund is being built specifically for the open source community, e.g. deep integration with GitHub, syntax highlighting within Markdown, [embedding asciicasts][asciicasts], integration with IRC/Slack, &c.

 * **0% Platform Fee**

-  GitFund will not be charging a platform fee on the transactions made on the platform.
-It will not be making a profit on any of the other charges deducted from funds received from sponsors either:
+  Unlike most crowdfunding platforms, which tend to charge a 5% platform fee on top of payment processing fees, GitFund will not be charging a platform fee on the transactions made on the platform.

-  * Charges by third parties, e.g. Stripe fees, bank transfer fees, &c.
+* **Support for Splitting Funds**

-  * A 4% reserve that will be used to cover any [chargebacks][chargebacks] that occur, e.g. due to sponsors changing their mind, the unfortunate reality of online fraud, &c.
+  The typical crowdfunding site expects projects to manually disburse the funds to individual collaborators.
+Given the distributed nature of open source projects, this is a lot of effort for most projects.

-    After being held back for 90 days, whatever is left will be redistributed back to the projects in proportion to how much was taken from them.
+  In contrast, GitFund will enable maintainers to transfer funds from the project to individual collaborators — who can then have it paid out straight into their bank account — all directly from the platform.

 * **Targets Organizations**